 - Capability—Specify the edit capabilities for the data source.

-- Configure fields—Select which fields to display in the widget.
+- Customize—Displays the editable fields that you select.
 (The first 50 fields are automatically selected; click Clear selection to deselect all.)
 In the subset of selected fields, specify which fields you want users to edit.
 Organize them by dragging to reorder or combining fields into logical groups.
 Provide descriptions for each field or group to give context or instructions.